No Easy Answers: Impact and analysis

 No Easy Answers was one of the first books to analyze Columbine, later the subject of thousands of works.
 As a subject of significant early post-Columbine attention, it is believed to have influenced later works on the topic.
 It was published when Brown was 22 years old.
 A writer at the Associated Press described him at that time as "struggling", having chosen not to attend university and experiencing difficulty holding down a stable job.
 Following the book's publication, Brown began speaking publicly about the Columbine shooting, including at conferences; he reportedly considered writing a second book.
 In the mid-2000s, Brown stepped back from talking about Columbine.
 He stated in a Salon.com interview in 2004 that he had "come to terms" with Harris and Klebold's actions and wished to focus on other elements of his life, such as his role as a webmaster for a youth-focused internet forum.
 Brown went on to work in the film and game industry as a visual effects artist.

 Since the release of No Easy Answers, many authors less directly linked to the Columbine shooting have written analyses of it.
 Peterson and Hoover, in their contemporary review, stated that "more detailed and certainly more detached" works on the event were necessary to come to a fuller understanding of why and how it happened.
 The role No Easy Answers plays amongst works analysing Columbine is socially and subculturally dependent.
 Members of online communities for people with personal or sociological interests in the shooting, often referred to colloquially as "Columbiners", frequently deem No Easy Answers a superior explanation of the shooting to that offered by works such as Columbine by Dave Cullen.
 The subculture's framework contrasts No Easy Answers with that of works published later or by writers with less personal connection to Columbine, which are believed to be less factually accurate or to "demonize" the shooters.
+Author Jeff Kass who has also published a book on the attack believes that bullying was not the cause.
+Frank DeAngelis wrote his version of the massacre in his 2019 book They Call Me Mr. De denying that bullying was a cause for Harris and Klebold to commit the shootings.
+Various forensic psychologists, psychiatrists and criminologists also dispute the theory of "revenge for bullying" as the motivation.